-H1N1 United States Fast Facts
+H1N1 Fast Facts

 April 27, 2009 - World Health Organization (WHO) raises the influenza pandemic alert to a level 4, which means that there has been human-to-human transmission of the virus.

-April 29, 2009 - WHO raises the influenza pandemic alert to a level 5, indicating that there have been confirmed human-to-human infections in at least two countries within the same region.
+April 29, 2009 - WHO raises the influenza pandemic alert to a level 5, indicating sustained community-level outbreaks in two or more countries within the same region.

 June 11, 2009 - WHO raises the influenza pandemic alert to a level 6.
 The outbreak is now being considered a global pandemic.